 - Study Abroad

-- Third year students may undertake a placement abroad
+- Second year students may undertake a placement abroad

 We look forward to welcoming you to York St John University.

-On completion of the programme you will be able to meet the requirements for registration with the Health and Care Professions Council (HCPC) and membership of the Chartered Society of Physiotherapy (CSP).
+On completion of your Physiotherapy BHSc (Hons) course, you will be able to meet the requirements for registration with the Health and Care Professions Council (HCPC) and membership of the Chartered Society of Physiotherapy (CSP).

-- Foundations of Physiotherapy 1: introduces basic physiological, anatomical and psychological theory and physiotherapeutic interventions.
+- Foundations of Physiotherapy - Practice 1: introduces you to basic physiological, anatomical and psychological theory and musculoskeletal physiotherapeutic interventions.

 - Exercise, Rehabilitation & Health Promotion: introduces you to the concepts related to exercise and will take a client centred, enquiry based approach to individual group work and health promotion.

-- Foundations of Physiotherapy Practice 2: provides an introduction to human sciences with a focus on central anatomy and physiology and provides an introduction to risk assessments in the workplace and strategies to reduce risk.
+- Foundations of Physiotherapy - Practice 2: provides you with an introduction to human sciences with a focus on cardiovascular respiratory and neurological anatomy and physiology and contemporary physiotherapeutic interventions.

 - Evidence Based Neurological Practice: allows you to explore the neuro-anatomy, neuro-physiology and neuro-pathology the human body.
 It facilitates the learning of practical skills for assessment and treatments of patients with neurological impairments and the evidence that underpins it.